brainpy/BrainPy/README.md

 # Why to use BrainPy

 ``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation.
-Three core functions are provided in BrainPy:
+Core functions provided in BrainPy includes

-- *General numerical solvers* for ODEs and SDEs (support for DDEs and FDEs will come soon).
+1. **General numerical solvers** for ODEs, SDEs, DDEs, FDEs, and others.

-- *Neurodynamics simulation tools* for brain objects, such like neurons, synapses, networks, soma, dendrites, channels, and even molecular.
+2. **Neurodynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even molecular.

-- *Neurodynamics analysis tools* for differential equations, including phase plane analysis and bifurcation analysis (support for continuation analysis and sensitive analysis will come soon).
+3. **Neurodynamics analysis tools** for differential equations, including phase plane analysis and bifurcation analysis, continuation analysis and sensitive analysis.

 Moreover, `BrainPy` is designed to effectively satisfy your basic requirements: